Skip to main content

 Developer benefits

-• Flexibility to sponsor fees or accept multiple stablecoins without custom workarounds.
+Sponsor transactions on behalf of users or accept fees in multiple stablecoins without custom workarounds.